NZ Children's Book Week

 Bringing NZ Children's Book Week to life

-NZ Children’s Book Week is possible thanks to the support of our core sponsors Mātātuhi Foundation and Spotlight; and our sector partners including Booksellers Aotearoa NZ, The NZ Society of Authors, The New Zealand Book Awards for Children and Young Adults, and the Coalition for Books.
+NZ Children’s Book Week is possible thanks to the support of our core sponsors Mātātuhi Foundation and Spotlight; and our sector partners including Booksellers Aotearoa NZ, The New Zealand Society of Authors, The New Zealand Book Awards for Children and Young Adults, The Māori Literature Trust, The National Library of New Zealand and The Coalition for Books.

 We also want to thank libraries, schools, school libraries and bookstores around Aotearoa.

-Primary Supporter: Mātātuhi Foundation
+Partner: Mātātuhi Foundation

-Primary Supporter: Spotlight New Zealand
+Partner: Spotlight New Zealand

 Our sector partners